 So, now that you know the important skills required to become a Japanese translator, do you think you’ve got what it takes to be one?

-As Japan is facing chronic labour shortage due to its ageing population, Japanese companies are always looking for skilled foreign workers.
-In fact, India and Japan have signed an agreement that will allow skilled Indian workers to work in Japan.
-The catch is that one must clear the predefined level of the Japanese Language Proficiency Test.
+As Japan is facing a chronic labor shortage due to its aging population, Japanese companies are always looking for skilled foreign workers.
+India and Japan have signed an agreement that will allow skilled Indian workers to work in Japan.
+The catch is – that one must clear the predefined level of the Japanese Language Proficiency Test (JLPT).

 If you want to learn Japanese, there are many offline and online courses you could join.
-For instance, Japanese language institutes like Akal Japanese Academy provide specialized courses to candidates who want to learn Japanese or work in Japan.
-Besides the Japanese language, they also educate you about the country’s rich cultural heritage in order to avoid experiencing culture shock while in Japan.
-Not only this, they also help you in finding employment in Japan and assist you with the visa application process.
+For instance, Japanese language institutes like Akal Japanese Academy (AJA) provide specialized courses to candidates who want to learn Japanese or work in Japan.
+Besides the Japanese language, they also educate you about the country’s rich cultural heritage to avoid experiencing culture shock while in Japan.
+Not only this, AJA also helps you in finding employment in Japan and assists you with the visa application process.